 Landlord Coordination of Work.
-If Landlord desires to do any work (for maintenance or repairs or otherwise) that would require an interruption of any utility to the Premises (including interruption of any fire/life safety systems or Energy and Communications Related Improvements) or interrupt Tenant’s operations or access to the Premises, the following requirements apply (except in an emergency that precludes compliance with one or more of the following requirements, in which case Landlord shall comply to the extent reasonably possible): (i) no such work may occur during the period from November 1 to January 15, or June 15 through July 31 (the “Holiday Season”), without Tenant’s prior consent; (ii) Landlord will give at least thirty (30) days’ notice; (iii) such work may only occur during times reasonably approved by Tenant (and it will be reasonable for Tenant to require that such work occur outside of normal business hours); (iv) any such interruption may not exceed four (4) hours in length; (v) in the case of a power interruption, if requested by Tenant, Landlord will provide a source of back-up power to allow Tenant to continue its normal business operations (and the fuel costs and other related charges may be included in Operating Expenses); and (vi) if such work involves access to the roof, Landlord’s notice will identify the portions of any Energy and Communications Related Improvements that will be disturbed or removed, and Landlord and Tenant will reasonably cooperate on a temporary relocation plan (which Tenant will perform at its sole cost).
-It will not be a Landlord Default if Landlord is unable to perform its obligations under this Section 10 due to the Holiday Season.
+If Landlord desires to do any work (for maintenance or repairs or otherwise) that would require an interruption of any utility to the Premises (including interruption of any fire/life safety systems or Energy and Communications Related Improvements) or interrupt Tenant’s operations or access to the Premises, the following requirements apply (except in an emergency that precludes compliance with one or more of the following requirements, in which case Landlord shall comply to the extent reasonably possible): (i) no such work may occur during the period from November 1 to January 15, or June 15 through July 31 (the “Holiday Season”), without Tenant’s prior consent; (ii) Landlord will give at least thirty (30) days’ notice; (iii) such work may only occur during times reasonably approved by Tenant (and it will be reasonable for Tenant to require that such work occur outside of normal business hours); (iv) any such interruption may not exceed four (4) hours in length; (v) in the case of a power interruption planned to exceed one hour, if requested by Tenant, Landlord will use Tenant’s source of back-up power to allow Tenant to continue its normal business operations (and the fuel costs and other related charges may be included in Operating Expenses); and (vi) if such work involves access to the roof, Landlord’s notice will identify the portions of any Energy and Communications Related Improvements that will be disturbed or removed, and Landlord and Tenant will reasonably cooperate on a temporary relocation plan (which Tenant will perform at its sole cost).
+It will not be a Landlord Default if Landlord is unable to perform its obligations under this Section 10 due to the Holiday Season or Tenant’s failure to provide consent to Landlord.

 Tenant’s Right to Maintain.
-Notwithstanding anything to the contrary, for any item listed on Exhibit D as “Landlord’s Maintenance Obligations – Recoverable” [IF MULTI-TENANT: that relates solely to the Premises], upon at least thirty (30) days’ notice to Landlord, Tenant may enter into any service contract relating to such maintenance obligation of Landlord, at Tenant’s sole cost and, (i) Landlord will not have any obligation to maintain any matters covered by such service contract after the date set forth in Tenant’s notice; (ii) Tenant will be responsible for any breakage costs associated with Landlord’s service contract(s) for such maintenance; and (iii) any costs incurred by Landlord in connection with any matters covered by such service contract after the date set forth in Tenant’s notice will be excluded from Operating Expenses.
+Notwithstanding anything to the contrary, for any item listed on Exhibit D as “Landlord’s Maintenance Obligations – Recoverable” upon at least thirty (30) days’ notice to Landlord, Tenant may enter into any service contract relating to such maintenance obligation of Landlord, at Tenant’s sole cost and, (i) Landlord will not have any obligation to maintain any matters covered by such service contract after the date set forth in Tenant’s notice; (ii) Tenant will be responsible for any breakage costs associated with Landlord’s service contract(s) for such maintenance; and (iii) any costs incurred by Landlord in connection with any matters covered by such service contract after the date set forth in Tenant’s notice will be excluded from Operating Expenses.
 Landlord may, from time to time, request a written list of the scope of services and vendors providing services under such maintenance contracts and if Landlord provides Tenant with written notice that it reasonably objects to Tenant’s use of any such vendors (along with a reasonable description of the reasons that Landlord so objects), the parties will discuss the continued use of such vendor.
 If, after such discussion, Landlord continues to object to such vendor, then Tenant shall terminate and/or replace such vendor within a reasonable period of time.
-[IF SINGLE-TENANT: Additionally, upon ninety (90) days’ notice, Tenant may self-manage the Premises, in which case the property management fee will be reduced by fifty percent (50%); further, Tenant will be responsible for any breakage costs associated with Landlord’s current management contract (provided such contract has a term no longer than one (1) year).]
+Additionally, upon ninety (90) days’ notice, Tenant may self-manage the Premises, in which case the property management fee will be reduced by fifty percent (50%); further, Tenant will be responsible for any breakage costs associated with Landlord’s current management contract (provided such contract has a term no longer than one (1) year).If Tenant elects to maintain per this Section (c), Landlord may make an annual inspection to confirm Tenant is maintaining the Premises as required.